BLE-LTER/ble-handbook/handbook.md

 - habitat_type: lagoon/river/ocean
 - station_sampling_priority: primary/secondary/river/ocean (discrete samples only)

 Data sort, sort all CP datasets by these columns in this order before submission.
-Use the R function `bleutils::sort_cp_data` to do this quickly, only after `bleutils::rename_attributes` has been called to ensure that column names are exactly as below.
-Be sure to specify the `type` argument to `sort_cp_data` to be one of three "water", "sediment", or "mooring".
+Use the R function `bleutils::sort_cp_rows` to do this quickly, only after `bleutils::rename_attributes` has been called to ensure that column names are exactly as below.
+Be sure to specify the `type` argument to `sort_cp_rows` to be one of three "water", "sediment", or "mooring".

 - node (discrete only)
 - lagoon (discrete only)